brunoamancio/TangleNet/README.md

 ```
 http://db.iota.partners/IOTA.partners-mainnetdb.tar.gz
 ```
-This is a service, which provides you always the actual database.
-You don’t need a synced iri with neighbors, just download the database again.
+This is a service which provides you the actual database.
+You don’t need a synced IRI with neighbors, just download the database again.

-Clone this repo in your ixi directory ( iri/target/ixi )
+Clone this repo in your IXI directory ( iri/target/ixi )
 ```
 git clone https://github.com/brunoamancio/TangleNet
 ```
 That's it.
-The iri should load the ixi module automaticly.
+The IRI should load the IXI module automatically.

-You should see this in the iri log
+You should see this in the IRI log
 ```
 [main] INFO  com.iota.iri.IXI - Searching: ixi/TangleNet
 [main] INFO  com.iota.iri.IXI - Loading module: TangleNet